Languages of the United Kingdom: Hostility

 Some resent Scottish Gaelic being promoted in the Lowlands.
-Gaelic place names are relatively rare in the extreme south-east (that part of Scotland which had previously been under Northumbrian rule) and the extreme north-east (part of Caithness, where Norse was previously spoken).
+Gaelic place names are relatively rare in the extreme south-east, the part of Scotland which had previously been under Northumbrian rule, and the extreme north-east, part of Caithness, where Norse was previously spoken.

 Two areas with mostly Norse-derived placenames (and some Pictish), the Northern Isles (Shetland and Orkney) were ceded to Scotland in lieu of an unpaid dowry in 1472, and never spoke Gaelic; its traditional vernacular Norn, a derivative of Old Norse mutually intelligible with Icelandic and Faroese, died out in the 18th century after large-scale immigration by Lowland Scots speakers.
 To this day, many Shetlanders and Orcadians maintain a separate identity, albeit through the Shetland and Orcadian dialects of Lowland Scots, rather than their former tongue.

 Norn was also spoken at one point in Caithness, apparently dying out much earlier than Shetland and Orkney.
-However, the Norse speaking population were entirely assimilated by the Gaelic speaking population in the Western Isles; to what degree this happened in Caithness is a matter of controversy, although Gaelic was spoken in parts of the county until the 20th century.
+The Norse speaking population were entirely assimilated by the Gaelic speaking population in the Western Isles.
+To what degree this happened in Caithness is a matter of controversy, although Gaelic was spoken in parts of the county until the 20th century.